Rick Sowieta: Early life

-Although born in Heusden, Belgium, Sowieta emigrated to Canada in 1957 and grew up in Ottawa, Ontario, where he attended Glebe Collegiate for high school.
+Born in Heusden, Belgium, Sowieta's parents and family emigrated to Canada in 1957, and he grew up in Ottawa, Ontario, where he attended Glebe Collegiate for high school.
 While at the school, he played linebacker for the football team, who were City Jr. Junior Football Champs in 1969.
 He later played in the Canadian Junior Football League for the local Ottawa Sooners and, in 1971, they were the Eastern Canadian Finalists.

 University

 Sowieta attended the University of Richmond in Virginia, where he earned a BA in Economics and graduated in 1977.
 While attending, he played linebacker for the Richmond Spiders, a Division 1 football team in the NCAA, which won Southern Conference Championship for the NCAA in 1975.

 Careers

 Professional football career

 Sowieta began his professional football career in 1977 when he was a first-round draft pick for the Toronto Argonauts CFL team, for whom he played two seasons, from 1977 to 1979.
 In 1979, he was traded to the Ottawa Rough Riders CFL team, for whom he played from 1979 to 1986.
 During his time with the Rough Riders he won three Eastern All-Star Selections (1980, 1983, 1985), was nominated as Ottawa's Choice for Outstanding Canadian Citizen in 1980, and played in the 69th Grey Cup game in 1981.
 During his ten-year career he played 157 games, ten of which were playoff games and one of which was a Grey Cup game.